1

 3

-The legal implications for unauthorized marketing and the use of machines for patented products are manifold.
-Even in countries where the patent does not apply, it could be considered unfair competition.
-However, Reifenhäuser Reicofil has its own product patents and the necessary licenses and rights to ensure that their customers can use these advanced production technologies without compromising their competitive integrity.
-Reicofil is committed to providing its customers with not only efficiency and quality, but also the assurance that their investments are protected in the long term.
+Reifenhäuser Reicofil therefore has the necessary licenses and its own product patents to ensure that its customers can use advanced production technologies without taking legal risks and ultimately compromising their competitiveness.
+Reicofil thus offers its customers not only efficiency and quality in the production of nonwovens, but also the certainty that their investments are protected in the long term.